 Moreover, climate-smart agricultural techniques, including soil moisture conservation, crop diversification, and stress-tolerant crop varieties, will be critical in minimizing the socio-economic impacts of climate variability.

+Conclusion and Recommendation

 Conclusion

+Recommendation

 A comprehensive analysis of 40 years of rainfall data (1984–2024) for Salem district reveals the critical role of the monsoon in shaping the region’s hydroclimatic profile.
 The district experiences strong seasonality, with the Southwest (June–September) and Northeast (October–December) monsoons contributing nearly 68% of the total annual precipitation.
 Among these, the Northeast Monsoon typically delivers the highest monthly rainfall, especially during October and November, which consistently emerge as the peak rainfall months.
 In contrast, the Winter and Summer seasons, though not insignificant, contribute relatively modest shares (10% and 22%, respectively), underscoring the monsoon dependency of the region’s water resources.